 One, all cars and SUVs since 2007 have to be manufactured with tire monitoring software.
 You’re probably familiar with that if you’ve got a 2007 or earlier model.
 Bikes don’t have to have it.

-Seems insane to me, I mean of all motor vehicles out there that should have this technology, it should be bikes.
-If you have a blowout, you’re more likely to be injured or killed on a motorcycle than you are even in an SUV or other four-wheeled car.
+If you have a blowout, you’re more likely to be injured or killed on a motorcycle than you are in an SUV or other four-wheeled car.

-It’s beyond just like a run-flat tire, they’re talking about not having a full on blow out where it just disintegrates, and all you have is the rim itself.
+It’s beyond a run-flat tire, they’re talking about not having a full on blow out where the tire just disintegrates, and all you have is the rim itself.
 Obviously, that’s a big concern for motorcycle riders as you lose control.

-Absolutely required since 2007 on SUVs and other four-wheeled vehicles not on motorcycles, again, it’s unfavorable to me that this has not been dealt with yet when we’re talking about a device such as a bike that you lose control, that could be the end of your life unlike when you’re in a secure car or SUV.
+When we’re talking about a device such as a bike that you lose control, that could be the end of your life, unlike when you’re in a secure car or SUV.

-So be safe out there.
-If you’ve got these Dunlop tires, make your own decision on whether you think they need to be replaced given the evidence that’s out there.
+If you’ve got these Dunlop tires, make your own decision on whether you think they need to be replaced, especially given the evidence that’s out there.

-Again, no national recall yet, but there’s growing evidence of something being awry with these tires given the amount of incidences that are out there and to look at these two initiatives, see if there’s anything that you guys can do for part of another safety group to advocate to have the laws changed, so manufacturers of tires for motorcycles and the motorcycle manufacturers themselves have to abide by the same regulations for SUVs and other motor vehicles.
-Thanks for watching today’s video.
+Again, there has been no national recall yet, but there’s growing evidence of something being awry with these tires given the number of incidences that are out there and to look at these two initiatives.
+We need to see if there’s anything that bikers or safety groups can do to advocate to have the laws changed, so manufacturers of tires for motorcycles and the motorcycle manufacturers themselves have to abide by the same regulations for SUVs and other motor vehicles.